oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Intune | Enabled | Intune management functions cannot be disabled when a device is enrolled in Intune and Azure AD.
-WinRM | Enabled | To meet operating support requirements for the Agency.
-Consideration should be made to harden the use of WinRM in the agency environment to increase the security of Windows 10/11 endpoints.
+WinRM | Enabled | To meet operating support requirements for the organisation.
+Consideration should be made to harden the use of WinRM in the organisation environment to increase the security of Windows 10/11 endpoints.
 Windows Remote Assistance | Disabled | To align with the ACSC Windows hardening guidance and reduces the attack surface.
 Remote Desktop | Disabled | To align with ACSC recommendations and reduce the risk of unauthorised access by a malicious actor.
 Remote Desktop Client | Enabled | The Remote Desktop Client will be enabled for Windows 10/11 devices to enable access to remote services (e.g., servers).